How Long Does a Camp Lejeune Water Case Take?

 What is the deadline for Camp Lejeune claims?

-The deadline to file a Camp Lejeune water contamination lawsuit is August 2024, giving people two years from the passage of the Camp Lejeune Justice Act to file their claims.
+The deadline to file a Camp Lejeune water contamination lawsuit is August 2024, giving families two years from the passage of the Camp Lejeune Justice Act to file their claims.

-This may seem like a lot of time, but it will pass by more quickly than people may think, so file your claim sooner rather than later.
+This may seem like a lot of time, but it will pass by quickly, so file your claim sooner rather than later.

 Has the Camp Lejeune lawsuit been settled?

-No, Camp Lejeune lawsuits have not yet been settled as of September 2023.
+No. Camp Lejeune lawsuits have not yet been settled as of April 2024.

-The first Camp Lejeune settlements are expected to be reached by the end of 2023, and they will be paid out until roughly 2033.
+Camp Lejeune trials are expected to begin soon, and payouts will be made until roughly 2033.

 The Camp Lejeune Claims Center is committed to providing regular Camp Lejeune lawsuit updates whenever more specific information on the settlement timeline and formulas is released.